gogradle/examples/typical-build/README.md

 ```
 gradlew build
 ```
+on Windows.

+Then open following files in project root directory

+- `StringReverse`
+- `.gogradle/reports/test/index.html`
+- `.gogradle/reports/coverage/index.html`

-on Windows and open `StringReverse`/`.gogradle/reports/test/index.html`/`.gogradle/reports/coverage/index.html` in the project root to see what happened!
+to see what happened!